SoFi Mortgage Overview

-Because SoFi only offers conventional mortgage loans, the general standards will be higher than what you’ll find from a lender who offers VA, FHA or other government-backed loan options.
-While SoFi doesn’t publish credit score minimums, most lenders require a 620 or above FICO score for conventional loans.
-For the best rates, you’ll want to have a credit score of 740 or above.
+Because SoFi only offers standard mortgage loans, the general standards will be higher than what you’ll find from a lender who offers VA, FHA or other government-backed loan options.
+For a conventional loan, SoFi requires a 660 credit score or better.
+On the other hand, jumbo loans at SoFi call for a 720 credit score or better.

 Down payment savings is the next qualification consideration.
 SoFi offers jumbo and conventional mortgages for as little as 10% down.
-Most lenders require 20% down unless you’re getting a government-backed mortgage, such as a VA, FHA or USDA loan.
-If you put less than 20% down, you’re required to pay private mortgage insurance (PMI).
-With SoFi, you’ll only pay PMI if you pay less than 10%.
-That’s very rare to see with jumbo loans, which usually require a solid 20% to 25% down.
+Most lenders require 20% down unless you’re getting a government-backed mortgage, such as a VA, FHA or USDA loan, which SoFi doesn't have.
+While SoFi conventional loans still come with PMI if you put less than 20% down, jumbo loan applicants can avoid PMI if they put at least 10% towards a down payment.

 What’s the Process for Getting a Mortgage With SoFi?